harristheharris/RNGPasswordGen/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```
+Criteria questions
+How many charcters do you want the password (needs to be greater than or equal to 8 and less than or equal to 128)?
+Do you want your password to include lowercase, uppercase, numeric and/or special characters?
+(I would like to have each one as their own option.)
+The inputs will be validate and we will insure at least one of charchter types is selected
+A password generates and is displayed to the page or an alert

 ## Mock-Up